 Schoenly's debut season with Ohio State in 2013 was highlighted by 18 victories in the first 26 games.
 Ohio State would finish the season 34-22 and defeated Iowa, 8-4, in the opening round of the Big Ten Tournament.
 Cammi Prantl was a second team All-Big Ten selection after putting together one of the most impressive rookie seasons in school history (freshmen-record 40 runs scored and a .346 batting average, fifth-highest amongst freshmen).

-"I am honored and humbled for the chance to lead the Buckeye softball program, one I have respected for decades," Schoenly said.
+"I am honored and humbled for the chance to lead the Buckeye softball program, one I have respected for decades," Schoenly said at the time of her hiring.
 "I would like to thank Gene Smith, Heather Lyke, and the entire search committee for this incredible opportunity.
 What makes this university special are the people, the tradition, and the excellence.
 My goal is to continue that legacy within our softball program."

 At Miami, Schoenly led the team to four consecutive 30-win seasons, including a record-breaking 41-win campaign in 2012.
 Last season, the RedHawks won three consecutive games in one day at the MAC Tournament to claim the league tournament title and an automatic berth to the NCAA Tournament.
 She led the RedHawks to a 1-0 upset over fifth-ranked Tennessee in the opening round of the Knoxville Regional.
 Under Schoenly's leadership, the RedHawks collected 83 wins in MAC play.
 She had 15 players earn a total of 25 All-MAC honors, three players earn four All-Region honors and two players earn three MAC Player of the Year awards.